Kazakhstan in the Junior Eurovision Song Contest 2022

-Kazakhstan was represented at the Junior Eurovision Song Contest 2022 in Armenia, which was held on 11 December 2022 in Yerevan.
-The Kazakh broadcaster Khabar Agency (KA) selected its representative via children's contest Baqytty Bala.
+Kazakhstan was represented at the Junior Eurovision Song Contest 2022 with the song "Jer-Ana (Mother Earth)", written by Khamit Shangaliyev, Serzhan Bakhitzhan, and Jordan Arakelyan, and performed by David Charlin.
+The Kazakh participating broadcaster, Khabar Agency (KA), selected its representative via children's contest Baqytty Bala, and the song internally.

 Background

-Prior to the 2022 contest, Kazakhstan's highest placing in the contest was in 2019 and 2020, represented by Yerzhan Maxim with the song "Armanyńnan qalma" and Karakat Bashanova with the song "Forever", respectively, both achieving second place.
+Prior to the 2022 contest, Kazakhstan's highest placing in the contest was in 2019 and 2020, with the song "Armanyńnan qalma" by Yerzhan Maxim and with the song "Forever" by Karakat Bashanova, both achieving second place.